thirumurthis/Learnings/k8s/Linkerd_RancherDesktop_service_mesh/Install_setup_notes.md

 ![image](https://user-images.githubusercontent.com/6425536/179358871-fd4e64b8-fadb-445b-9cbf-3c5ca9159fe8.png)

-#### Inject Linkderd proxy - automatically
+#### Inject Linkderd proxy - Automatic

-  - To inject linkerd proxy automatically we need to create a specific `annotation` in the namespace.
-  - If hte annotation is available, creating any container on the containers will automaatically inject the proxy.
+  - By creating specific annotation at the namespace, we can configure linkerd control pane to manager the proxy injection automatic.

-- To verify, create a namepsace and create an annoation like below
+- create a `namepsace` in the cluster and create an `annotation` **linkerd.io/inject=enabled**, shown below

 ```
 # Creating an emojivoto namespace used for linkerd demo application as well